Close

 DO: Reserve time for live Q&A

-What better way to build rapport than to answer your Sellers’ burning questions on the fly?
-Being able to answer questions in-the-moment positions you as a competitive expert who Sellers can trust when they need help post-SKO.
+What better way to build rapport than to answer your sellers’ burning questions on the fly?
+Being able to answer questions in-the-moment positions you as a competitive expert who sellers can trust when they need help post-SKO.

 The Q&A session also helps reinforce the habit of sharing field intelligence back to the CI team so that your function can serve as the central repository for all things competitive.
 In my experience, the live Q&A at the end of an SKO session is often where the BEST field intelligence gets shared.
 Sellers often hear about competitors’ new programs, motions, and incentives (through the customer / partner grapevine) before they make their way to the CI team—so make sure you’re ready with pen and paper!